 Let’s suppose for a moment that the Toronto Community Housing Corporation is a big steaming pile of a mess.
-There is evidence to support such a supposition.
-Hundreds of millions of dollars in state of good repair needed.
-An impossibly long waiting list of prospective tenants.
-Tales of cockroaches, bed bugs and fire inducing hoarding.

 Let’s also suppose that the fault for all this lies solely with TCHC management.
 The rot starts at the head, it is said.
 There is less evidence to support such an assumption but go with me on this for a bit.
 There were all those chocolates a few years ago.
 Spa retreats.
 Yaddie, yaddie.